telerik/ajax-docs/controls/togglebutton/mobile-support/elastic-design.md

 # Elastic Design

-This article explains the **elastic design capabilities RadToggleButton offers**. **Example 1** shows the basic approach to scale the control by only changing its default font size. <<See Comment below.>>
+This article explains the **elastic design capabilities that RadToggleButton offers**.

+**RadToggleButton** supports an elastic design which means the control and its elements can be resized according to a predefined font size.
+This is achieved by configuring a particular font-size of the button on the page.
+You can test the elastic design of the **RadToggleButton** with **Example 1**.

-Generally, responsive design means that the page and its content are able to adapt to different screen resolutions without deteriorating the user experience.
-This often includes changing the font size and having [dimensions set in percent]({%slug togglebutton/mobile-support/fluid-design%}).
+>tip The elastic design of the **RadToggleButton** is part of its responsive design (*i.e, the page and its content are able to adapt to different screen resolutions without deteriorating the user experience*) which also includes a fluid design.
+You can read more information about the fluid design of **RadToggleButton** in the  [Fluid Design]({%slug togglebutton/mobile-support/fluid-design%}) article.

 >caption Figure 1: Comparison between appearance of a RadToggleButton with regular font size and with increased font size.